Jamie-Kent/personal_blog/_posts/2024-01-04-network-research.md

 [✅ How Much Faster Is 4x4 vs 2x2 MIMO External Antenna On T-Mobile 5G Home Internet? - FAQ #2](https://www.youtube.com/watch?v=ix3iKr7ZAbA)

-It feels like the best option is the U6 Pro due to reliability and that it's got 4x4 MIMO.
-The U7 Pro has Ghz but it seems like that is more if you have gigabit internet speeds which we don't therefore it doesn't seem worth the extra £20.
+It feels like the best option is the U6 Pro due to reliability and that it's got 4x4 MIMO in the 5Ghz range.
+The U7 Pro has 6Ghz but it seems like that is more if you have gigabit internet speeds which we don't therefore it doesn't seem worth the extra £20.
 The price difference is £152.40 or £171.60

 ### PoE switch options